RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 LSTMs are sensitive to the scale of the input data, specifically when the sigmoid (default) or tanh activation functions are used.
 It can be a good practice to rescale th data to the range of 0 to 1, also called normalizing.
 We can easily normalize the dataset using the MinMaxscaler preproessing class from the scikit-learn library.

-We annot use random way of splitting dataset into train and test as the sequence of events is important for time series.
-So we take first 70% vaues for train and the remaining 30% for test.
+We cannot use random way of splitting dataset into train and test as the sequence of events is important for time series.
+So we take first 70% values for train and the remaining 30% for test.
 ##### Vanilla LSTM:
 A Vanilla LSTM is an LSTM model that has a single hidden layer of LSTM units, and an output layer used to make a prediction.
 #### Stacked LSTM: